 e) Hiring and training staff

-f) Getting various city and state permits and licences to open the business
+f) Getting various city and state permits and licenses to open the business

 g) Legal costs that come with opening such a business